Azure/azure-sdk-for-go/sdk/security/keyvault/azsecrets/MIGRATION.md

 		// TODO: handle error
 	}

-	// If no secret with the given name exists, Key Vault creates a new secret with that name and the given value.
+	resp, err := client.SetSecret(context.TODO(), secretName, azsecrets.SetSecretParameters{Value: &secretValue}, nil)
-	// If the given name is in use, Key Vault creates a new version of that secret, with the given value. resp, err := client.SetSecret(context.TODO(), secretName, azsecrets.SetSecretParameters{Value: &secretValue}, nil) if err != nil {
+	if err != nil {
 		// TODO: handle error